How H&H Group built an engaging, feedback-focused performance culture in under six months

 Above all other results, one of the greatest benefits H&H Group has seen since bringing on Culture Amp Performance is in how performance management has evolved from a complex and mundane “must do”, to an engaging, dynamic process that leaders enjoy.

-By giving leaders direct access to Culture Amp, Kiria’s team has seen a significant lift among managers’ own development, accountability and willingness to take action.
+By giving leaders direct access to Culture Amp, Kiria’s team has seen a significant lift in managers’ own development, accountability and willingness to take action.

 “Our leaders love it.
 They stalk us for the results every time we run a survey.
 Even our Managing Director is refreshing the platform live because he’s so interested to hear from the team,” Kiria says.
 “It has saved us so much time and drives more accountability.
 Performance is no longer just a People and Culture thing.
 Our leaders particularly like the supporting tools that guide them to take action based on their team’s results.”